defiestc/IL5DeploymentGuide/AzureMachineLearningDeploymentGuide.md

   **Tip**

-If you need the IP addresses instead of service tags, use one of the following options:
+>If you need the IP addresses instead of service tags, use one of the following options:

-- Download a list from [**Azure IP Ranges and Service Tags**](https://www.microsoft.com/download/details.aspx?id=56519).
+>- Download a list from [**Azure IP Ranges and Service Tags**](https://www.microsoft.com/download/details.aspx?id=56519).
-- Use the Azure CLI [**az network list-service-tags**](https://docs.microsoft.com/en-us/cli/azure/network#az-network-list-service-tags) command.
+>- Use the Azure CLI [**az network list-service-tags**](https://docs.microsoft.com/en-us/cli/azure/network#az-network-list-service-tags) command.
-- Use the Azure PowerShell [**Get-AzNetworkServiceTag**](https://docs.microsoft.com/en-us/powershell/module/az.network/get-aznetworkservicetag) command.
+>- Use the Azure PowerShell [**Get-AzNetworkServiceTag**](https://docs.microsoft.com/en-us/powershell/module/az.network/get-aznetworkservicetag) command.

 The IP addresses may change periodically.